gmoeck/gmoeck.github.com/_posts/2010-01-12-sproutcore-training-with-erich-ocean-a-review.markdown

 * Also, when I said "singleton application controller", you can see my naivete in relation to Sproutcore.
 Erich actually meant a single responder, usually putting the logic in SC.Application for small to medium size apps.
 Although everything seems to be moving to statecharts now.

 * Most of the things that shocked me was likely relating to the wiki being so outdated (particularly the todos tutorial).
-The guides seem to fit into Erich's approach without as much of a problem
+The guides seem to fit into Erich's approach without as much of a problem (although I think there is still potentially some tension).